 Our Syracuse Architecture graduate ambassadors are current graduate students who play pivotal roles in leadership by building and facilitating a community within the graduate program.
 They engage with new and current graduate students, as well as participate in activities to encourage research awareness and innovation; They’re available to answer questions for prospective students about the curriculum, and, more importantly, to share their own personal experiences as Syracuse Architecture graduate students.

-I’m in my first year of the three year MArch program.
+I’m in my final year of the three year MArch program.
 I got my B.S. in economics from Brigham Young University in Utah.
 I started at the University of Utah as an architectural studies major, but then took some time off for school for some service work and ended up transferring to BYU where there is no architecture program, so I chose a major that interested me with the intention of doing a 3 year MArch program.
 I found Syracuse through rankings online, and grew to respect the program as I followed them on social media and looked more in depth at the research interests of the faculty.
 My undergraduate program was research intensive, and the prospect of studying at an institution who’s pushing things forward in the profession excited me.
 The program’s approach marries theory and practice in a way that has begun to completely change the way that I see architecture.